Edzelf/ESP32-Radio/README.md

 Look for documentation and printdesign in the doc directory.

+This fork adds support for a TM1673 7-segment module so that the whole kit can act as a radio clock.
+Additionally, MQTT control possibilities have been expanded and received IR codes are also being published so that they can be acted on within ones home automation environment.
+Different to the original, playback is paused on boot and switching sources does not automatically start playback (you wouldn't want your radio clock to start blasting music after a power outage).

+The radio clock does not include the actual alarm function.
+Playback gets triggered via a received command ('realresume').
+The logic, a timer node in Node RED or a cron job somewhere else control the radio.
+The segment display's dots can be controlled separately to indicate states (e.g. that the alarm is set).

+States are reported via MQTT so that the logic can make use of it (e.g. states can be stored in global variables in Node RED).

+Additions are commented in the code.

 Features:
 -	Can connect to thousands of Internet radio stations that broadcast MP3 or Ogg audio streams.
 - Can connect to a standalone mp3 file on a server.